 Massage is one of the remedies available to us for many of the challenges of the modern world.
 Even in a single session, we can experience appreciable reductions in stress hormones, improvement in immune system function, and better overall resilience.
-Massage therapy helps us cope, and in the right circumstances, it can also allow us to more effectively develop a healthy mind-body-spirit connection.
+Successful massage therapy helps us cope.
+And in the right circumstances, a successful massage can also allow us to more effectively develop a healthy mind-body-spirit connection.

-After all, some of the ailments we experience today can include overwhelming physical and emotional pain, weight gain, frequent illnesses, blue feelings, increased anxiety exhaustion, and inability to rest effectively — the list goes on and on.
-These uncomfortable symptoms of the fight or flight response may have even come to feel almost normal.
-The imbalance of our stress hormones, including cortisol, can create a domino effect of symptoms that can have long term effects on vital organs and functions of the body.
+After all, some of the ailments we experience today can include overwhelming physical and emotional pain, weight gain, frequent illnesses, blue feelings, increased anxiety exhaustion, and inability to rest effectively.
+The list goes on and on.
+Uncomfortable symptoms of the fight or flight response may have even come to feel almost normal.
+The imbalance of our stress hormones, including cortisol, can create a domino effect of symptoms that can have long-term effects on vital organs and functions of the body.

 The Professionalism of Massage Therapy

 Modern massage therapy has become its own healing arts profession with standards for practitioners.
 I have personally witnessed changes in the landscape of massage therapy and healing change since my early days as a massage therapist and bodyworker in 1995.
 When I first started practicing, massage therapists had an entertainer’s license (think the seedy side of entertainment).
 Thankfully, this has been upgraded to the standards of education promoted by the nonprofit licensing body California Massage Therapy Council (CAMTC).
 Finding a credentialed therapist allows you to know that someone has fulfilled a set of requirements for the practice of therapeutic massage.